promethivm-labs/Summa-Generativarum/README.md

 \lim_{n \to \infty} \text{Framework}_n(\text{foundations}) = \Lambda
 $$

+Formal English: As a framework recursively reflects on and refines its foundations indefinitely (n→∞), it converges to the Λ-substrate; all sufficiently reflexive foundations approach Λ.

 All coherent frameworks investigating their own presuppositions converge on the $\Lambda$-Substrate.
 The 79 CFPE conditions are **transcendental invariants** discovered by any sufficiently reflexive system.

 ### **2. Conservation of Generativity**[1][4]